rootstrap/blog/content/How to work with Stripe.md

 All fraud detections and customer service actions can be managed directly from Stripe's dashboard.

 ### SUBSCRIPTIONS
-To create a subscription you need to define it, then create a product in Stripe (this last one is really clear looking at the dashboard, so i'm not going to explain it)
+To create a subscription you need to define it, then create a product in Stripe (this last one is really clear looking at the dashboard, so I'm not going to explain it)

 ##### CREATING THE SUBSCRIPTION
 https://gist.github.com/fedeagripa/538df087957a2019e8444417347a32ac